-&lt;sup>55 See id. at 68-72.
+55 See id. at 68-72.
 Such questions even led to an anonymous "Mercator" publishing a defense of insurers' and merchants wartime profits in the Pennsylvania Evening Post, a defense riddled with questionable logic and even more interesting math-continuing the trend of insurers attempting to hide their role in the world behind "inscrutable" complexities that only they, as the disciples of lex mercatoria, could understand and wield.
 That later revelations would reveal that merchants had been selling salt at high prices despite low upfront costs showed the public that "[c]omplexity was, it seemed, serving as a smokescreen for profiteering."
 Id. at 72.

-&lt;sup>56 See id. (stipulating that the Continental Congress had not approved it.
+56 See id. (stipulating that the Continental Congress had not approved it.
 It is perhaps unsurprising that this policy was not implemented given the considerable mercantile influence over the Congress); see also Robert F. Oaks, Philadelphia Merchants and the First Continental Congress, 40 PA.
 HIST.
 1, 2 (1973) (discussing mercantile influence on the First Continental Congress); see also Zinn, supra note 51, at 81 (examining the distribution of wealth and influence in America post-Revolutionary war.
 Merchants held a considerable amount of wealth and imposed high prices on the lower class); see also, e.g., Horne, supra note 46, at 152-53 (illustrating George Burrington's view of restricting rich planters from having a large number of slaves and how that conflicts with the "hegemonic views" of the rich, such as Henry Laurens.
 Laurens himself was one of the largest slave traders in the colonies and his revolutionary zeal and commitment to independence was in no small part attached to his conviction that the British Empire would force emancipation on the colonies-causing him to lose substantial wealth-no doubt also played a role in this decision).

-Alas, the profits were not to be publicly shared the way that many believed they ought to be but even amongst the profiteers, not all benefitted equally.
-Towering among all those to profit during the war was one who was not merely interested in insuring individual vessels, goods, or other propertye.g. protecting the interests of the insured-but who was interested in insuring the colonies themselves against the risk of losing the war: merchant-underwriter Robert Morris of Philadelphia.
-Morris, a prominent underwriter before the war and an insurer during the Seven Years' War, serves as a figurehead of just how closely the colonies' governments were tied to its merchants just like Britain before it, setting dangerous precedent for the emergence of a politically profit-motivated industry.
-Both during and after the war Morris privately profited from publicly purchased goods through his private role as merchant-insurer-underwriter and public role as first chair of the Secret Committee of Commerce and later as superintendent of finance-spending public funds at his own discretion and often to his own benefit, even trading with foreign nations directly to avoid violating their neutrality in the conflict.
-At the close of the war, he even personally fronted the money the United States needed to discharge the unpaid members of the continental army, who had shouldered physical risks for years with little to no benefit.
-Morris's own actions during and immediately after the war, and the industry's role in it as well, makes it difficult to discern where exactly the line between private and public existed at the time; difficult to tell where exactly the insurance industry ended and where the new country's public-political institutions began.
-The legacy
+57 See Farber, supra note 39, at 60, 74 (continuing an underlying motif, Philadelphia was not only before the war and an insurer during the Seven Years' War, serves as a figurehead of just how closely the colonies' governments were tied to its merchants just like Britain before it, setting dangerous precedent for the emergence of a politically profit-motivated industry.58 Both during and after the war Morris privately profited from publicly purchased goods through his private role as merchant-insurer-underwriter and public role as first chair of the Secret Committee of Commerce and later as superintendent of finance-spending public funds at his own discretion and often to his own benefit, even trading with foreign nations directly to avoid violating their neutrality in the conflict.59 At the close of the war, he even personally fronted the money the United States needed to discharge the unpaid members of the continental army, who had shouldered physical risks for years with little to no benefit.60 Morris's own actions during and immediately after the war, and the industry's role in it as well, makes it difficult to discern where exactly the line between private and public existed at the time; difficult to tell where exactly the insurance industry ended and where the new country's public-political institutions began.
+61 The legacy of this time laid the foundation for this country's political relationship with insurance and insurers in kind.